 And a lot of them still didn't learn the lesson of Trump.

-Now, you might have personality differences or stylistic differences, but but you can see the passion for the people that that went out in by far record numbers to vote for him for president.
+Now, you might have personality differences or stylistic differences, but you can see the passion for the people that went out in by far record numbers to vote for him for president.

-And it's rare that you get that much more in terms of voters the second time around.
+And it's rare that you get that much more in terms of voters a second time around.

-And the reason simple is he made promises and he went literally every day, rolled up his sleeves and fought to keep the promises.
+And the reason is simple, is he made promises and he went literally every day, rolled up his sleeves and fought to keep the promises.

 Now, can you argue that maybe he shouldn't have fought so much on Twitter stylistically?

-You know, is there is America knew they were electing a disruptor and an iconoclast.
+You know, is there America knew they were electing a disruptor and an iconoclast?

-And frankly, it's probably the cleaning out that the swamp needed.
+And frankly, it was probably the cleaning out that the swamp needed.

 But with that said, do I see Republicans in the House and Senate as willing to fight as he is?